-{ {\bf Acknowledgements:} Our first reading of predicate modal logic was \cite{Schuette}, a rare small and complete (at the time of its writing) presentation of the topic, recommended by Prof. Schwichtenberg, to whom we are grateful.
-Thanks to Diana Ratiu for providing us a copy of this book.
-Many thanks to Paulo Oliva for valuable comments on an early draft of this paper.
+Our first reading of predicate modal logic was \cite{Schuette}, a rare small and complete (at the time of its writing) presentation of the topic, recommended by Helmut Schwichtenberg.
+Thanks to Diana Ra\c{t}iu and Iosif Petrakis for logistic support and to Paulo Oliva for valuable comments on early drafts of this paper.
 We also thank the anonymous reviewers which contributed throughout the making of this paper by pertinent remarks.